-Rev. Arelious Walker, born in small-town Atlanta, Texas, in 1931, moved to San Francisco in 1956 in search of work opportunities.
-The legendary community pastor opened his True Hope Church of God in Christ in the Bayview District on May 12, 1968, with the help of his wife, Hazel Walker.
+Rev. Arelious Walker, born in the small town of Atlanta, Texas, in 1931, was deeply influenced by the wisdom of his grandfather, Cleveland Walker, a sharecropper who later saved his money to acquire 9.5 acres of land in Texas.
+As a child, Walker experienced first-hand the difficulties—and the importance—of education, and its importance has been a lifelong priority.
+When he came of age, Walker joined the military; he was stationed in West Germany in the 1950s as part of an all Black company.
+Upon his honorable discharge, he came to San Francisco and trained to be a barber.
+Walker soon joined the ministry and the soon-to-be legendary community pastor opened his True Hope Church of God in Christ in the Bayview District on May 12, 1968, with the help of his wife, Hazel Walker.
 And although Walker has always demonstrated an immense ability to help others and be proactive in aiding impoverished communities, his church is the defining keystone of his career.
-It started off with only four members, but after years of hard work and expansion, they were able to move to a larger location in the Bayview on Gilman Avenue in 1978.
+It started with only a few members, but after years of hard work and expansion, they were able to move to a larger location in the Bayview on Gilman Avenue in 1978.

-As Arelious focused on expanding the influence of his church, he made sure to do this by directly impacting the lives of many in his community.
+As Arelious focused on expanding the influence of his church, he ensured this by directly impacting the lives of many in his community.
 He was especially influential in offering the church as an alternative to drugs and crime in the Bayview, having gathered hundreds of people for talks of drug rehabilitation, strongly announcing that “when you accept Christ, you have no withdrawal.”
-Around this time, he created thousands of pamphlets entitled “What’s Happening in Our Black Neighborhoods” that served as a piece of motivational literature for those seeking a new opportunity in life away from drugs and crime.
-He also tended to visit housing projects, street corners, and broadcast talks over radio; he used the radio to promote his work at San Bruno Jail, where he tended to visit inmates and conduct regular worship services.
+Around this time, he created thousands of pamphlets entitled “What’s Happening in Our Black Neighborhoods” that served as motivational literature for those seeking a new opportunity in life away from drugs and crime.
+He also frequently visited housing projects, street corners, and broadcast his talks over the radio.
+His broadcasts featured his work at San Bruno Jail, where he would visit inmates and conduct regular worship services.

-Homelessness was another issue that True Hope tended to tackle.
-As Walker put it: “We’re a community oriented church.”
+Homelessness was another issue that True Hope tackled.
+As Walker put it: “We’re a community-oriented church.”
 He wanted to help, but also wanted to make help far more available.
-He recruited homeless families to share “grits and goodies” for others during Christmas.
-By 1983, he helped gather more than 700 landlords and tenants from across San Francisco to meet at City Hall, attempting to bolster the city’s rent control laws.
+Helping people with housing became a constant priority.
+By 1983, he helped organize more than 700 landlords and tenants from across San Francisco to meet at City Hall, attempting to bolster the city’s rent control laws.
 In 1987, he also helped garner 32,078 signatures to propose a measure that would elect San Francisco supervisors by district.
 “This is a mandate from the people of San Francisco… District elections will hold the supervisors of San Francisco accountable to the people.”
-These are prime examples of the community activism that made Arelious such a special pastor.
+These are prime examples of the community activism that made Arelious such a special leader and a revered pastor.

-The True Hope Church was chosen as the site for the new Bayview Hope Housing Project in 2003, as Walker’s leadership for more than 35 years forwarding spiritual solace, day care, substance abuse rehabilitation, and job skills training did not go unnoticed.
+The True Hope Church was chosen as the site for the new Bayview Hope Housing Project in 2003, as Walker’s leadership for more than 35 years promoting spiritual solace, daycare, substance abuse rehabilitation, and job skills training did not go unnoticed.
 Mayor Willie Brown, along with a handful of others, worked alongside Walker in creating this groundbreaking low-income housing complex on the parking lot of True Hope.
-Any extra revenue the church garnered, Walker said, would go towards paying off the church’s mortgage, funding a new computer learning center, and a neighborhood association to keep the area clean.
+Any extra revenue the church garnered, Walker said, would go toward paying off the church’s mortgage, funding a new computer learning center, and a neighborhood association to keep the area clean.

 Works Cited